In The News

 GAO Report Shows Small Businesses Helping Growth of Defined Contribution Plans

-The Government Accountability Office (GAO) released a report in April 2014 (PDF) demonstrating that small employers have had a significant role in the growth of defined contribution plans.
+(April 2014) The Government Accountability Office (GAO) released a report (PDF) demonstrating that small employers have had a significant role in the growth of defined contribution plans.
 According to the GAO, more than 90 percent of retirement plans that have been formed in recent years have been defined contribution plans, with the overwhelming majority of those plans set up by small employers.

 Report: Building Retirement Security Through Defined Contribution Plans

 (February 2014) Professors Jeffrey R. Brown and Scott J. Weisbenner, University of Illinois at Urbana-Champaign, discuss in a new report why employer-sponsored defined contribution (DC) plans and individual retirement accounts (IRAs) are such an important part of the U.S. retirement system.
 Download the complete report (PDF).